Podcast: Play in new window | Download

 - Roth TSP Contributions for TSP members

-Roth Thrift Savings Plan contributions are limited to the $20,500 elective-deferral limit.
-All additional contributions toward the annual-additions limit must be made into a traditional TSP account, even if the contributions come from tax-exempt pay.
+Roth Thrift Savings Plan contributions are limited to the $23,500 elective deferral limit.
+All additional contributions toward the annual additions limit must go into a traditional TSP account, even if the contributions come from tax-exempt pay.

 - Tax-free Combat-Zone Contributions

-Military members serving in tax-free combat zones are allowed to contribute up to $61,000.
-This total includes regular deferred contributions, tax-exempt combat zone contributions and special pay and bonuses.
+Military members serving in tax-free combat zones can contribute up to $70,000, or $81,250 if they qualify for catch-up contributions, including the $11,250 limit for ages 60 – 63.
+This total includes regular deferred contributions, tax-exempt combat zone contributions, special pay, and bonuses.

-Note regarding catch-up contributions and tax-free pay: Military members who are receiving tax-exempt pay while serving in an eligible combat zone must make catch-up contributions into a Roth Thrift Savings Plan account.
+Military members who receive tax-exempt pay while serving in an eligible combat zone must make catch-up contributions to a Roth TSP account.

 TSP Federal Agency Contributions